-Education for Sustainability UNESCO Global Geoparks develop and operate educational activities for all ages to spread awareness of our geological heritage and its links to other aspects of our natural, cultural and intangible heritages.
-UNESCO Global Geoparks offer educational programmes for schools or offer special activities for children through "Summer camps", "Kids Clubs" or special "Fossil Fun Activities".
-They also offer education, both formal and informal, for adults and retired people.
+Education for Sustainability cultural and intangible heritages.

+UNESCO Global Geoparks develop and operate educational activities for all ages to spread awareness of our geological heritage and its links to other aspects of our natural, UNESCO Global Geoparks offer educational programmes for schools or offer special activities for children through Natural Resources Wise Use The history of mankind and civilization is based on the resources exploited from Earth's crust.
+The development of modern societies is limited by the consequences of depleting of natural resources UNESCO Global Geoparks inform people about the sustainable use and need for natural resources, while at the same time promoting respect for the environment and the integrity of the landscape.

 Geological Hazards Risk Reduction UNESCO Global Geoparks promote awareness of geological hazards, including volcanoes, earthquakes and tsunamis.
 Through educational activities for the local people and visitors many UNESCO Global Geoparks give information on the source of geological hazards and ways to reduce their impact including disaster response strategies.
 These efforts build important capacity and contribute to building more resilient communities that have the knowledge and skills to effectively respond to potential geological hazards.
+The Global Geoparks Network working group on Geo-haz ards coordinates common activities and helps prepare disaster mitigation strategies among Geoparks.

-Global Geoparks Network UNESCO Global Geoparks are engaging with local people and respecting their traditional way of life in a way that empowers them and respects their human rights and dig- A UNESCO Global Geopark should have an active role in the economic development of its territory through enhancement of a general image linked to the geological heritage and the development of sustainable tourism.
-A Geopark has direct impact on the territory by influencing its inhabitants'
+Sustainable Development UNESCO Global Geoparks are engaging with local people and respecting their traditional way of life in a way that empowers them and respects their human rights and dig- A UNESCO Global Geopark should have an active role in the economic development of its territory through enhancement of a general image linked to the geological heritage and the development of sustainable tourism.
+A Geopark has direct impact on the territory by influencing its inhabitants' living conditions and environment.
+The objective is to enable the inhabitants to re-appropriate the values of the territory's heritage and actively participate in the territory's